qomusiy/start-the-git/README.md

 #well

-the tutorial says that there should be a description
+The tutorial says that there should be a description.